slackapi/bolt-js/docs/_future/custom_functions.md

 slug: custom-functions
 lang: en
 layout: tutorial
-permalink: /run-on-slack/custom-functions
+permalink: /future/custom-functions
 ---
 # Custom functions <span class="label-beta">BETA</span>

 <div class="section-content">
-On the next-generation platform, you can build custom **Run On Slack functions**, reusable building blocks of automation that are deployed to our infrastructure and accept inputs, perform some calculations, and provide outputs.
-Functions can be used as steps in [Workflows](/bolt-js/run-on-slack/workflows)&mdash;and Workflows are invoked by [Triggers](/bolt-js/run-on-slack/triggers).
+On the next-generation platform, you can build **custom functions**, reusable building blocks of automation that are deployed to our infrastructure and accept inputs, perform some calculations, and provide outputs.
+Functions can be used as steps in [Workflows](/bolt-js/future/workflows)&mdash;and Workflows are invoked by [Triggers](/bolt-js/future/triggers).

-To create a Run On Slack function, we need to do three things:
+To create a function, we need to do three things:
 - [define the function](#define) in the Manifest;
 - [implement the function](#implement) in its respective source file;
 - [distribute the function](#distribute) so others can use it.